cl1ck/es7knockout/README.md

          * Always call 'super' first!
          * The additional parameters define required parameters from knockout.
          * It'll throw an exception if one of them is missing from the component definition.
-         * A valid implementation could look like this:
-         * <action-button params="icon: 'user', title: 'user', event: 'clicked', data: userID, id:
-         * 'testbutton', parent: $root"></action-button>
          *
-         * Notice the two special parameters 'id' and 'parent' which are used for event routing.
+         * Notice the two special parameters 'id' and 'parent' which are used for event routing:
          * 'id' defines a name for the component
          * 'parent' has to point to the current component ($root on toplevel, $component within a parent component) */